PenTestical/Char_replacing_scripts/README.md

 ![image](https://user-images.githubusercontent.com/57206134/111876530-72936600-899f-11eb-9303-69b626f2314c.png)

 ## Installation && Usage
-Save the code into a text-file (for example, file.txt).
+Save your code with the quotation marks you want to replace into a text-file (for example, file.txt).

 Download the python script, make it executable and run it: